Equitable Bank: EQ Bank

-EQ Bank launched on January 14, 2016 as a direct banking operation of Equitable Bank.
+EQ Bank launched on January 14, 2016, as a direct banking operation of Equitable Bank.
 As a completely online banking service, EQ Bank has no branch locations.
-It does not offer cheques or debit cards to its customers.
+It does not offer cheques to its customers.
 EQ Bank is CDIC insured under Equitable Bank.

-The primary product offered by EQ Bank is the Savings Plus Account, a high-interest and no-fee savings account.
+The primary product offered by EQ Bank is the Savings Plus Account, a high-interest savings account with no monthly fees.
 All of EQ Bank's products require a Savings Plus Account.

-At launch the bank attracted customers with an interest rate of 3.0%.
+At launch the bank attracted customers with an interest rate of 3.0% on its Savings Plus Account.
 The rate was lowered on April 18, just 96 days later, to 2.25%.
 The rate was lowered again to 2.0% on August 25, 2016.
 In May 2017 the rate was raised to 2.3%.
 From January to March 2020, the rate peaked at 2.45% before being reduced to 2.0% in response to reductions of the Bank of Canada interest rates due to the economic impact of the COVID-19 pandemic.
 The Savings Plus Account interest rate continued to reduce periodically, hitting a low of 1.25% in July 2021.
 In April 2022, EQ Bank began incrementally increasing its interest rate over a period of several months.
 As of October 2022, the interest rate for the Savings Plus Account is 2.50%.

 EQ Bank began offering guaranteed investment certificates (GICs) in May 2018.
-The bank offers GICs from 3 month to 10-year terms.
+The bank offers GICs from 3-month to 10-year terms.

 EQ Bank moved its core banking system onto Microsoft Azure cloud infrastructure in November 2019.
 EQ Bank is the first bank in Canada to be hosted in the cloud.